Freising: Libraries

 The oldest library in Freising is the Freising Cathedral Library, located on the Domberg.
 This was founded by Bishop Arbeo and is the central library of the Archdiocese of Munich and Freising and one of the largest church libraries in Germany.
 The city library was founded in 1959.
 The central library of the Weihenstephan-Triesdorf University of Applied Sciences is located in the Hofgarten in Weihenstephan.
 Also in Weihenstephan is a branch library of the University Library of the Technical University of Munich.

 City archive

 The Stadtarchiv Freising is a scientific institution of the city of Freising.
 It holds documents from the 14th century to the present day.
 It has existed as an institution since 1909.
 It is a public institution, open to all citizens and offers a reference library with about 4500 volumes in a reading room.

 Since 2003, the Freising Municipal Archives have been temporarily located in the "Haus der Vereine" (House of Associations), a barracks building of the Jägerkaserne (Vimy Barracks from 1938), which was built in 1906 and has since been abandoned.
 It will remain in this listed building until a new building is realized in Fischergasse, east of the former prison.

+Transport

+Freising station, situated on the southern edge of the old town, is on the Munich to Regensburg railway.
+It is the northern terminus of line of the Munich S-Bahn, which connects Freising with Munich at 20 minute intervals.
+It is also served by an hourly service on to/from Munich Airport.
+Other services call at the station on journeys to Munich, Nuremberg, Passau, Prague and Regensburg.

+The A92 motorway crosses the southern part of the city, connecting Freising to Munich and Lower Bavaria.
+The A92 connects to the A99 Munich ring motorway, which provides further connections to other parts of Bavaria and Germany.

+Freising has a city bus network that is integrated into the fare structure of the Munich Transport Association (MVV).
+It is also connected to a number of regional bus routes, including ones to Munich Airport and the Garching campus of the Technical University of Munich.
+All bus routes serve the railway station.